 You should submit an ecological assessment with a planning application when the development proposals (including any associated off-site works) will affect the following:

-If, during the course of pre-application discussions, you have agreed with the council's Biodiversity Officer that an ecological assessment is not required, this should be made clear on the completed validation checklist form.
+If you have agreed with our Biodiversity Officer that an ecological assessment is not required, this should be made clear on the completed validation checklist form.

 The designated sites are illustrated in the Local Plan 2011 to 2031 and include: